symbol/symbol-docs/source/guides/transaction/sending-a-multisig-transaction.rst

 - Finish :doc:`converting an account to multisig guide <../account/converting-an-account-to-multisig>`
 - NEM2-SDK
 - A text editor or IDE
-- An multisig account with XEM
+- A multisig account with XEM
-- An cosignatory account with XEM
+- A cosignatory account with XEM

 ************************
 Let’s get into some code